icyd/TinySAM/README.md

 ### Power supply

-The device could be powered using two different supplies: through **USB cable** directly, of with an external supply if **6.5v MAX** connected to the **VIN pin**.
+The device could be powered using two different supplies: through **USB cable** directly, of with an external supply of **6.5v MAX** connected to the **VIN pin**.
 The device will select between USB and external supply, with preference for the last one.
-Also *when a host USB cable is connected, and external supply is required* to supply both the 'TinySAM' and the USB device.
+Also *when a host USB cable is connected an external supply is required* to power both 'TinySAM' and guest device.